-Peter Jennings' practice is principally civil with an emphasis on professional negligence, including clinical negligence, and on property and commercial matters.
+Experienced barrister Peter Jennings' practice is principally civil litigation with an emphasis on professional negligence, professional disciplinary and liability cases, property and commercial disputes.

 He also accepts instructions in related areas of public law and has acted as an Inspector for the Department of Trade and Industry in insider dealing cases.

-He has experience of criminal work and acts in proceeds of crime and asset forfeiture cases.
+He also has considerable experience of criminal work and acts in proceeds of crime and asset forfeiture cases.

 Peter Jennings is an editor and author of Facts and Figures: Professional Negligence Bar Association Tables for the Calculation of Damages, was for some years an author of the Inns of Court School of Law textbook on Civil Litigation and has contributed to legal journals.
 He teaches advocacy, ethics and human rights for his Inn of Court, the circuit and the Bar Council.